Erastuskanyatta/PHP-Yii2-Framework/index.md

 ## Getting started with Yii 2 PHP Web framework.

 Nowadays, many developers have turned to use frameworks in designing websites.
 This has led to improved production speeds.
-PHP is  scripting language  used in web development.
+PHP is a scripting language used in web development.
 It is a server-side scripting language that is embedded in [HTML](https://en.wikipedia.org/wiki/HTML).
 It is used in managing dynamic content, databases, and session tracking.
 It can be integrated with databases like MySQL, PostgreSQL, and MongoDB to store user data.

 ## Introduction
 Yii 2 is a generic PHP framework used for developing web applications with multiple ties.
 Like other PHP frameworks, Yii 2 implements the MVC (Model, View, and Controller) development principle.